-- Number and availability of mentors and how many young people can be mentored. - The length of the mentoring programme being offered or this can be agreed together. - Name(s) of the mentor(s) along with confirmation of their safeguarding training and background check. - How Starfish reports back to the school on the progress of mentoring (eg mid-point review). - Safeguarding policy and risk assessments as required by the school. - How the mentors will be identified, eg Starfish clothing/ ID badges.
+- Number and availability of mentors and how many young people can be mentored. - The length of the mentoring programme being offered or this can be agreed together. - Name(s) of the mentor(s) along with confirmation of their safeguarding training and background check. - How Starfish reports back to the school on the progress of mentoring (eg midpoint review). - Safeguarding policy and risk assessments as required by the school. - How the mentors will be identified, eg Starfish clothing/ ID badges.

-18. Is there data from the pilot that can be shared?
+18. Is there data from existing Starfish programmes that can be shared?

-Here is some of the feedback from the pilot from the young people, parents and teachers:
+Here is some of the feedback from young people, parents and teachers: